MicrosoftDocs/azure-docs/articles/azure-app-configuration/quickstart-feature-flag-javascript.md

 #Customer intent: As an JavaScript developer, I want to use feature flags to control feature availability quickly and confidently.
 ---

-# Quickstart: Add feature flags to a Python app
+# Quickstart: Add feature flags to a Node.js app

 In this quickstart, you incorporate Azure App Configuration into a Node.js console app to create an end-to-end implementation of feature management.
 You can use App Configuration to centrally store all your feature flags and control their states.